CS212-S15/lectures/Notes/style.md

 4. Be consistent with spacing. `variable= new Something()` is not good. `variable = new Something()` is much better.
 5. Be consistent with your use of the `this` keyword, especially in constructors.
 6. Use try-with-resources.
+7. Document all of the methods and classes you create.